austintgriffith/Pyth.io-Site/sourceContent/posts/similarprojects.md

 ---
 title: "Similar Projects"
 date: 2017-09-21T03:00:00-06:00
-draft: true
 ---

 There are a handful of extremely interesting projects in this space.

 The most similar, but much more advanced is [ChainLink](https://link.smartcontract.com/).
 These guys have a tremendous amount of momentum and we wish we would have found them earlier.
-[ChainLink](https://link.smartcontract.com/) is way out ahead of RequestCoin and have far greater expectations for their product.
-RequestCoin is a very simple, raw, decentralized oracle.
+[ChainLink](https://link.smartcontract.com/) is a complex system of data providers and data proxies that is tightly coupled with financial organizations and big name research organizations. **RequestCoin** is a very simple, raw, decentralized network of oracles.

 There are also a bunch of good projects working in the prediction market space.
 This is similar to decentralized oracles because they require a network of clients to verify events.
 Most notably, [Augur](https://augur.net/) and [Gnosis](https://gnosis.pm/), have built and launched their networks already.